 Yearning for Spiritual Connection

 It was around the age of eleven that I began going to Church on my own.
 I had always been drawn to anything spiritual and Church was the closest I thought I could get to the supernatural.
 I loved the silence of the church on Sunday evenings and the poetry of the Bible.
 I loved talking to God and Jesus.
 My maternal Grandmother was a strong influence on me at this time as she was quite a religious person but she also had an affinity with Native American spirituality and she helped nurture a connection to the Divine.
-I especially enjoyed visiting her and we still have a very special bond.
+I especially enjoyed visiting her.

 One of the first times I read for people I didn’t know was during a school fair at around the age of fourteen, when I analyzed the handwriting (and read the palms of ) the teachers and students.
 It was a fun exercise for me and they were all blown away by the accuracy of what they thought would just be a party trick or a cold reading.
 I never imagined I’d be doing that kind of work ten years later!